-The Library offers an ongoing series of introductory computer classes.
-These classes are designed to introduce job seekers to basic, entry-level computer skills.
-All classes meet in the basement training room at Main and are filled on a first-come, first-served basis and limited to 12.
-Participants must have some familiarity with a keyboard and mouse use.
+The Library offers an ongoing series of introductory technology-based classes.
+These classes are designed to introduce the community to current technology, as well as introduce job seekers to basic, entry-level computer skills.
+Unless noted, all classes meet in the basement training room at Main.
+On occasion, our classes will be taught by Western Tech students, with supervision from Library staff.

-Due to popular demand, classes will require advanced registration starting in March 2014.
-Call 608.789.7122 or stop by the Reference Desk (2nd floor at Main) to register or pick up a schedule.
+Due to popular demand, classes require advanced registration.
+Call 608-789-7122 or stop by the Reference Desk (2nd floor at Main) to register or pick up a schedule.

-These classes are an introduction to finding genealogy information online.
 Bring your own family questions and have a chance to practice with your own information.
-Sample searches will be provided if you don't bring your own material.
 There is no printing available in the training room; please bring a flash drive if you wish to download images you find.

 Family Search in the digital age: the other 70%